TheFox/imapd/README.md

 ## TODO

 - Some tasks are commented with `NOT_IMPLEMENTED`.
+Implement these.
-- `TODO` are to be complete the PHP Code Sniffer tests before releasing a new version.
+- `@TODO` are to be complete the PHP Code Sniffer tests before releasing a new version.

 ## Alternatives for `Zend\Mail`